velkadamban/Tamil-numbers-converter/README.md

-# TamilNumbers
+# Tamilnumbers

-TamilNumbers is a Python package for converting Hindu-Arabic numerals to Tamil numerals.
+Tamilnumbers is a Python package for converting Hindu-Arabic numerals to Tamil numerals.

 ## Installation

-You can install TamilNumbers using pip:
+You can install Tamilnumbers using pip:

 pip install Tamilnumbers